Corey Davis (wide receiver): New York Jets

-2021
+2021 season

-On March 18, 2021, Davis signed with the Jets on a three-year, $37.5 million contract.
-He made his Jets debut in Week 1 against the Carolina Panthers, recording five catches for 97 yards and two touchdowns.
-He caught the first career touchdown pass of rookie Zach Wilson's career.
-In Week 4 against the Titans he had four catches for 111 yards and a touchdown.
-In Week 7 against the Patriots, he caught Mike White's first career touchdown pass.
+On March 18, 2021, Davis signed with the New York Jets on a three-year, $37.5 million contract.

+Davis made his Jets debut in the season-opening 19–14 road loss to the Carolina Panthers, recording five receptions for 97 yards and two touchdowns.
+Three weeks later against his former team, the Tennessee Titans, Davis had four receptions for 111 yards and a touchdown in the 27–24 overtime victory.

+During a Week 7 54–13 road loss to the Patriots, Davis caught four passes for 47 yards and a touchdown.
+Three weeks later against the Buffalo Bills, he recorded five receptions for 93 yards in the 45–17 loss.

 On December 7, 2021, Davis was placed on injured reserve after undergoing core muscle surgery.
-He finished his first season with the Jets with 34 catches for 492 yards and four touchdowns through nine games.
+He finished his first season with the Jets with 34 receptions for 492 yards and four touchdowns in nine games and starts.

-2022
+2022 season

-The 2022 season led to similar results for Davis, who was again hampered by injuries throughout the campaign.
-He finished the year with 32 receptions for 536 receiving yards, while playing in thirteen games.
+During Week 2 against the Browns, Davis recorded two receptions for 83 yards and a touchdown in the narrow 31–30 road victory.
+Two weeks later against the Steelers, he had five receptions for 74 yards and a touchdown in the 24–20 road victory.
+However, Davis sprained his knee in the Week 7 16–9 road victory over the Broncos and missed the next three games as a result.

+Davis finished the 2022 season with 32 receptions for 536 yards and two touchdowns in 13 games and 10 starts.

 Temporary retirement

 On August 23, 2023, Davis announced via his Instagram page that he was taking a break from football.
-His roster status was announced to be reserve/retired, meaning while retired, the Jets retain his rights should he decide to return.
+Davis' roster status was announced to be reserve/retired, meaning while retired, the Jets retained his rights should he decide to return.

-On March 14, 2024, Davis applied for reinstatement, and the Jets officially released him off of the reserve/retired list, making him a free agent.
+On March 14, 2024, Davis applied for reinstatement, and the Jets officially released him off of the reserve/retired list, making Davis a free agent.
 On August 14, he worked out for the Buffalo Bills.
-However, three days later it was reported that Davis did not want to return to the NFL.
+However, three days later, it was reported that Davis did not want to return to the NFL.